Associate Professor of Cardiac Development, Faculty of Medicine & Health Sciences

-Graduated from the University of Sheffield with a BSc (Hons) in Genetics (1989); PhD in Developmental Biology (1994) from the Royal Postgraduate Medical School, University of London; British Heart Foundation funded postdoctoral researcher, Developmental Biology Unit, Division of Cell and Molecular Biology, Institute of Child Health in London (1994-1997); Postdoctoral Fellow, Department of Internal Medicine, Cardiology Laboratories at The University of Texas Southwestern Medical Center, Dallas, Texas, USA (1998-2001); Lecturer in Anatomy and Developmental Biology, University of Nottingham (2001-2019); Associate Professor in Cardiac Development, University of Nottingham (2019-present)
+Graduated from the University of Sheffield with a BSc (Hons) in Genetics (1989); PhD in Developmental Biology (1994) from the Royal Postgraduate Medical School, University of London; British Heart Foundation funded postdoctoral researcher, Developmental Biology Unit, Division of Cell and Molecular Biology, Institute of Child Health in London (1994-1997); Postdoctoral Fellow, Department of Internal Medicine, Cardiology Laboratories at The University of Texas Southwestern Medical Center, Dallas, Texas, USA (1998-2001); Lecturer, University of Nottingham (2001-2019); Associate Professor in Cardiac Development, University of Nottingham (2019-present)

-I teach gross anatomy to first year medical students and developmental biology to first and second years.
-I am also Deputy Head of the Anatomy Teaching Section, the Dissection Room Course Manager and… read more
+I teach anatomy to first year medical students and developmental biology to first and second years, am anatomy lead for semester 2 and radiology teaching, and am course convenor for Musculoskeletal… read more

-Our research interests are to provide insights into how the heart forms during early stages of cardiogenesis.
-In particular, current interests are focused on the role sarcomeric thick or thin… read more
+Our research interests are to provide insights into how the heart forms during early stages of cardiogenesis, and how it goes wrong leading to defects.
+Congenital heart defects are relatively common… read more

-I teach gross anatomy to first year medical students and developmental biology to first and second years.
-I am also Deputy Head of the Anatomy Teaching Section, the Dissection Room Course Manager and am course convenor for a number of teaching modules.
+I teach anatomy to first year medical students and developmental biology to first and second years, am anatomy lead for semester 2 and radiology teaching, and am course convenor for Musculoskeletal & Trauma module.